Free Lease Agreement

-- Rent Amount.
+- Rent amount.
 Okay, this one is pretty obvious.
 Most free lease agreement templates provide for the common pay-each-month scenario.
-However, there are variables.
-The weekly payer, bi-weekly or even semi-annual.
-These are often not covered by the no-cost lease agreements.
+However, look for flexibility to accept rent weekly, bi-weekly, or even semi-annually.
+These are often not covered by free rental agreements.

 - Lease term.
 In all lease agreements even the free lease agreement template, this is an important aspect.

-- A lease that goes on and on and has no specific ending date is a periodic lease.
-Most periodic leases run monthly.
+A lease with no specific ending date is called a periodic lease.
+Most periodic leases run month-to-month.

-- And most free rental lease agreements offer that as a choice.
-However, because it is a simple, free lease agreement template, do not expect any more complex arrangements as a selection.
+And most free rental lease agreements offer that as a choice.
+However, not all free lease agreement templates give you more flexibility here.

-- If using a free lease agreement template, understand that they may not include extras like inspection forms.
+If using a free lease agreement template, understand that they may not include extras like move-in/move-out condition forms.
 So, get one!

 The Best Things in Life Are Free, Aren’t They?

-Truth be told, you can grab a free lease agreement template from reputable sources, including SparkRental landlord app.
-Most often they will include the basics.
-A free lease agreement is absolutely, positively better than no lease agreement at all.
+Truth be told, you can grab a free lease agreement template from reputable sources, including the SparkRental landlord app.
+They include the basics, and a free lease agreement is absolutely, positively better than no lease agreement at all.

-With that said, a free lease agreement is no substitute for a protective, state-specific lease agreement.
+With that said, a free lease agreement is no substitute for a landlord-protective, state-specific lease agreement.
 Here are a few “what if” examples to illustrate:

-- What if your rental property has wood flooring?
+- What if your rental property has hardwood flooring?
 It is expensive, and tenants are notoriously tough on flooring.
-However, when you include protective clauses that detail not only how to take care of those wood floors but also the expectations of your renters, you leave yourself that much more protected.
+However, when you include protective clauses that require tenants to put felt pads on their furniture feet, you can hold their security deposit accountable if they scratch up your floors.

 - What if you pay for the water and sewer?
 In that free lease agreement template that you used, it did spell out the number of occupants.
 But what about usage caps?
 Tenant responsibility triggers?
 How about guest policies?
 The more people in the rental unit, the more expensive the water and sewer.
 Plus, added wear and tear!

-Again, you must weight out the good and the bad, the free and the premium.
+Again, you must weigh the good and the bad, the free and the premium.
 Always, always, read through a free lease completely.
-Make sure it will stand up against your renters beating in addition to a judges’ scrutiny should you end up in court.
+Make sure it will stand up against your renters’ beating and judges’ scrutiny should you end up in court.

 There are many states that have specific requirements for residential lease agreement clauses and language.
 Most free lease agreement templates do not contain them.